 0 Flares 0 Flares ×

 I was inspired by Adventures at home with Mum for this fun idea of making a Halloween holiday themed sensory bottle.
 We have made many I spy/sensory bottles before and they are always fun.
+The kids got excited they could help make them and then play with them after.

 What I used: